emiyl/vita.cfw.guide/more/installing-vitashell-to-system.md

 8. Navigate to `ux0:data` on your Vita
 9. Press **X** on the `VitaRW.vpk` file to install it
 	- Make sure you have [unsafe homebrew enabled](/guide/installing-henkaku/#enabling-unsafe-homebrew){:target="_blank"}
-10. Back up your `tai:config.txt` to somewhere safe
+10. Back up your `tai/config.txt` to somewhere safe
 10. Close VitaShell and open VitaRW
 11. Wait for it to do its thing, it'll close automatically
   - If it looks like it's frozen, just wait a bit